mylastresort/dev-team-process/BranchingStrategy.md

 * **Master** (*master*)

-  The production branch, if the repository is published, this is the default branch being presented.
+  The production brance, the code on master always represents a pre-release version.

 Except for Hotfixes, we want our codes to follow a one-way merge starting from development > production.